Multi-Fidelity Active Learning with GFlowNets: Empirical Evaluation

 \subsubsection{Small Molecules}

-Molecules are clouds of interacting electrons (and nuclei) described by a set of quantum mechanical descriptions, or properties.
+Molecules are clouds of interacting atoms described by a set of quantum mechanical properties.
 These properties dictate their chemical behaviours and applications.
+To demonstrate the capability of MF-GFN in the setting of quantum chemistry, we consider two tasks in molecular electronic potentials: maximisation of the (negative) adiabatic ionisation potential (IP) and of the adiabatic electron affinity (EA).
+These electronic potentials dictate the molecular redox chemistry, and are crucial in organic semiconductors, photoredox catalysis and organometallic synthesis.
+In this task, the diversity measure is the average pairwise Tanimoto distance among the top-$K$ scoring molecules ~\citep{tanimoto}, as detailed in \cref{sup:metrics}.

+\paragraph{Setting} We designed the GFlowNet state space by considering variable length sequences of SELFIES tokens \citep{krenn2020self} to represent molecules, with a vocabulary size of 26.
+The maximum length was 64, resulting in a design space of $|\mathcal{X}| > 26^{64}$.

-Numerous approximations of these quantum mechanical properties have been developed with different methods at different fidelities, with the famous example of Jacob's ladder in density functional theory~\citep{perdew2001jacob}.
-To demonstrate the capability of MF-GFlowNet to function in the setting of quantum chemistry, we consider two proof-of-concept tasks in molecular electronic potentials: maximisation of adiabatic electron affinity (EA) and (negative) adiabatic ionisation potential (IP).
-These electronic potentials dictate the molecular redox chemistry, and are key quantities in organic semiconductors, photoredox catalysis, or organometallic synthesis.
-We employed three oracles that correlate with experimental results as approximations of the scoring function, by uses of varying levels of geometry optimisation to obtain approximations to the adiabatic geometries, followed by the calculation of IP or EA with semi-empirical quantum chemistry XTB (see Appendix)~\citep{neugebauer2020benchmark}.
+\paragraph{Oracles} Numerous approximations of these quantum mechanical properties have been developed with different methods at different fidelities, with the famous example of Jacob's ladder in density functional theory \citep{perdew2001jacob}.
+We employed three oracles that correlate with experimental results as approximations of the scoring function, by using various levels of geometry optimisation to obtain approximations to the adiabatic geometries.
+The calculation of IP or EA was carried out with the semi-empirical quantum chemistry method XTB \citep{neugebauer2020benchmark}.
 These three oracles had costs of 1, 3 and 7 (respectively), proportional to their computational running demands.
-We designed the GFlowNet state space by using sequences of SELFIES tokens ~\cite{krenn2020self} (maximum of 64) to represent molecules, starting from an empty sequence; every action consists of appending a new token to the sequence.
+See \cref{sup:mols} for further details.